This is one of those appetizers that people look at and say “Wow!”…then they try one, and say “Wow, oh WOW!”

 - Top each with a pinch of the bread crumb topping mixture.

-- Using tongs or a spatula, carefully transfer the hot shells to the salt-covered platter.
+- Let oysters cool for a few minutes.
+Using tongs or a spatula, carefully transfer the warm oysters to the salt-covered platter.
+Serve at once!

 POST UPDATE: This recipe was originally published in Sept 2015, but was updated with improved tweaks to the recipe, with new tips and photography, and a fabulous new video in December 2020!